Click on paper titles to open them in a new tab

 Published (or Accepted Publications)

-Submitted or Under Review
+Submitted or Under Review (available on request)

-Check out my presentations; just click the links to see them!
+View my presentations; just click the links.

 Selected Posters and Talks

 My engage in the learning process – not just memorization – as I encourage them to engage in the messy process of inquiry.
 My goal is that they learn how to think, rather than what to think, and I create opportunities to make this happen.

 I have been a lecturer and module leader for following undergraduate and graduate courses at the University of Guelph and Kingston University.
 Beyond that, I have 10 years of experience as a seminar-based teaching assistant.

 I endeavor to learn and research effective teaching strategies because I strive to achieve excellence in teaching.
 I aim to accommodate students’ diverse learning styles and to motivate them to connect with the course material.
 I use these strategies to a single end: to facilitate an effective, inclusive, equitable, and enjoyable learning experience for every student.
 My overall objective is to help students reach their goals and attain the desired learning outcomes.

 I am an interdisciplinary researcher and am broadly interested in social behaviour.
 As a result, I am interested in teaching a wide variety of topics; these include (but are not limited to) social psychology, organizational behavior, and research methods.